Jump to page:

 His song "Still Under Your Spell" is a much requested crowd favourite - a poignant song that will resonate with couples who have been together for a long time.
 It won the musesmuse songwriting forum's lyric of the month competition.

-At the other end of his music spectrum is the title track "Raindance" - a foot stomping, bongo playing crowd pleaser, with huge rhythm and crowd dancing potential - this song seems to be very effective with the rain 'gods'!!
+At the other end of his music spectrum is the title track "Raindance" - is a foot stomping, bongo playing crowd pleaser, with huge rhythm and crowd dancing potential - this song seems to be very effective with the rain 'gods'!!

 “Raindance” - debut album of 13 songs, released in 2010.
 Raindance is an eclectic collection of songs; from the infectious heavy beat of the title track to the humorous "Chamois Leather Beauty Queen" and charming “Safe and Sound” and atmospheric “Spirits”.
 There is something here for everyone.

-Meticulous attention to detail is made in choosing cover art to compliment physical CD's - there is always a many paged full colour booklet with all lyrics displayed and many pictures and illustrations to complement the atmosphere of the songscapes, to provide the listener with as entertaining visual complement to each song as possible.
+Meticulous attention to detail is made in choosing cover art to compliment physical CD's - there is always many paged full colour booklet with all lyrics displayed and many pictures and illustrations to complement the atmosphere of the songscapes, to provide the listener with as entertaining visual complement to each song as possible.

 Next project - maybe another island trek somewhere with my trusty travel guitar, some weeks 'out-in-the-field', researching more quirky historical characters and places of interest with breaks in the local pubs!